SHOCKWAVE THERAPY

 • Frozen shoulder

-*Please talk to your health-care practitioner to discuss if shockwave therapy is safe for you.
+*Please talk to your healthcare practitioner to discuss if shockwave therapy is safe for you.

 Reference